 However, some challenges stand in the way of its success.
 These mainly consist of a lack of awareness of the OOCWs provisions; a general distrust on how much the OOCWs solution can help, given that this legal solution’s predecessor (the Orphan Works Directive) was difficult to rely on; insufficient knowledge on the legal and practical details to make use of the OOCWs provisions and some uncertainty due to questions that come up progressively (for example, on the use of the exception or the licence, or the availability and negotiation of licences with collective management organisations (CMOs)).

-The aim of the working group is to encourage the use of the OOCWs provisions, and more specifically to raise awareness of the availability of the OOCWs provisions, to take a coordinated approach into addressing certain challenges and questions, and to build capacity and confidence in interpreting and using (the legal and practical aspects of) the OOCWs provisions.
+The aim of the working group was to encourage the use of the out of commerce works provisions (OOCW) provisions, and more specifically 1) to raise awareness, 2) to take a coordinated approach into addressing certain challenges, and 3) to build capacity and confidence in interpreting and using them.

 FAQs on Out of Commerce Works